Ugh. I’m going to start by explaining why I’m being so damn vague about what’s going on with me health-wise these days.

 I share this with you because it underscores what I have always said in all of my work: Mindset first.
 Nothing else can be “right enough” for you to succeed in this career (or in life) if your mindset isn’t in the right place.
 More on that, specifically, in a bit.

 As often happens with shifts in mindset, solutions come rushing in where they were previously blocked just moments before.
-And in my inbox — probably sent just before I started my BIG SLEEP Saturday night — was an email from my delightful bodywork practitioner, Rachel Hardy (yes, she’s also a member of the SMFA Ninjas community and therefore also a brilliant creative, but she was reaching out to me in her role as a healer at this point).
+And in my inbox — probably sent just before I started my BIG SLEEP Saturday night — was an email from my delightful bodywork practitioner, Rachel Hardy (yes, she’s also a member of our creative community and therefore also a brilliantly talented performer, but she was reaching out to me in her role as a healer at this point).

 Rachel tells me this concept comes from medical biophysicist and psychologist Dr. Peter Levine as a part of his “somatic experiencing” field of study… specifically ways in which we are capable of rewiring the nervous system.